 Cape Town Central, City Bowl

-Once you've booked your Cape Town Central accommodation explore our pages for info on attractions and what to do in Cape Town Central.
+Once you've booked your accommodation in Cape Town Central, explore our pages for info on attractions and what to do in Cape Town Central.

 Fondly known as the ‘mother city’, Cape Town lies in the arms of Table Mountain, more often than not shrouded in cloud and one of the world’s most recognisable landmarks.
 The heart of Cape Town’s city, her centre, is one of the only major CBDs in South Africa, if not the world, that hasn’t experienced urban decay or major relocation of big business.